-Disability Benefits for Charcot-Marie-Tooth: Benefits & Filing Information
+Disability for Charcot-Marie-Tooth: Social Security Benefits

 If Charcot-Marie-Tooth syndrome prevents you from working, you may be eligible for disability benefits from Social Security.